-Blindsight is a neuropsychological condition defined by residual visual function following partial or complete destruction of primary visual cortex (Pöppel et al, 1973; Weiskrantz et al., 1974).
+Blindsight is a neuropsychological condition defined by residual visual function following partial or complete destruction of primary visual cortex (Pöppel, Held, & Frost, 1973; Weiskrantz, Warrington, Sanders, & Marshall, 1974).
 Most theorists consider this residual visual function to include capacities for voluntary discrimination in the total absence of awareness.
 So conceived, blindsight has had a remarkable impact on the scientific and philosophical study of consciousness.
 Blindsight has overthrown the traditional view that intentional discrimination requires awareness of the discriminandum, and is widely relied on to support diverse claims about the cognitive and neural basis of consciousness.
-After half a century, it remains 'the clinical condition ... most often discussed in the context of the contemporary science of consciousness' (LeDoux et al., 2020: 6981) and 'central to current debates about the nature of consciousness in humans' (ibid., 6979).
+After half a century, it remains "the clinical condition . . . most often discussed in the context